-Two RS-232-compatible serial interfaces (RX & TX only) are included on the board, allowing communication with PCs, or any other devices which have an RS-232 serial port (eg. serial LCD, GPS unit, or printer).
-The logic-level RXD and TXD signals from the MCU are also brought out to the 50-pin header, for applications such as RS-485 or MIDI.
+An RS-232-compatible serial interface port (RX & TX only) is included on Adapt812MAX, allowing communication with a PC, or any other device which has an RS-232 serial port.
+The logic-level RXD and TXD signals from the MCU are also brought out to the 50-pin primary I/O connector (H1), for applications such as RS-485 or MIDI.
+A dedicated RS-485 serial port is implemented using the second SCI on the 68HC812.
+This is useful for networking industrial control applications.